 The [regional librarians], over the past 15 years, has been the leader in educating the staffs of the selective depository libraries.
 They have provided training sessions for government databases, hosted the biennial depository libraries meeting and the regional meetings, they were actively involved in and coordinated the writing of the State Plan, and they currently host the directory of all depository libraries in ... on their web site and post news relevant to the GPO.
 [The former regional librarian], the former regional librarian at the ...
-Library, was a founding member of the 3-States Depository Library Conference, which later evolved into the 5-States Depository Library Conferences.
+Library, was a founding member of the 3-States Depository Library Conference, which later evolved into the 5-States Depository Library Conference can be a model for other states that wish to coordinate inter-state depository conferences.
 [The former regional librarian] was also a member of the committee that proposed the IMLS Grant, now in its second year of funding.
 The project provides excellent training modules in a large variety of topics.